AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

         `--mod-swatch-border-color: var(--spectrum-transparent-black-500);`
     ```

-    Component level styles
+## Troubleshooting

+### Known issues

 - Picker flicker issue

     Currently there's a known issue with the swc-react Picker component in versions `0.37.0-0.40.0` where you will see the UI flicker when using it.

-- Component versions
+- Spectrum Web Component versions

-    You must use matching component versions for all Spectrum Web Components (or swc-react components) in your `package.json` or you will receive errors and things won't work right.
+    You must use matching component versions for all Spectrum Web Components (or swc-react components) in your `package.json` or you will receive errors that are often not clear to determine the cause, so save yourself time and double check this if you're having issues running your add-on.

-- Debugging tips:

-    - Use the devtools to inspect the HTML, and do a find on `add-on-iframe-slot` element to find the add-on code more quickly.
-    - From the devtools, click into the stylesheets to see what variables are available for use more quickly along with their values.
-    - Dig into the `node_modules/@spectrum-web-components` folder and view the component details to help better understand why an issue might be happening.
-    - Use the [API tab in the component reference](https://opensource.adobe.com/spectrum-web-components/components/slider/api/) or the Storybook to locate the supported events details.
+    This is mentioned in this tutorial a couple of times, but there is a known issue seen when using `@spectrum-web-components` (or `@swc-react`) packages with version `0.40.3`, but in general, at the moment `0.39.4` is a stable version that should work if you suspect a component version issue.

-### Troubleshooting/FAQ
+### Troubleshooting FAQ

 This section is provided to help troubleshoot any errors you may encounter while following this tutorial.